HuntsmanCancerInstitute/GQuery/README.md

 ---
 # Building the file system genome index

-The first step in getting GQuery up and going with your data is to build the requisit interval tree and data file objects using the USeq QueryIndexer app, see https://github.com/HuntsmanCancerInstitute/USeq
+The first step in getting GQuery up and going with your data is to build the requisit interval tree and data file objects using the GQueryIndexer app:

 <pre>
 > java -jar ~/YourPathTo/GQueryIndexer_0.1.jar